 The idea that we will be judged according to works is a remarkably contentious one.
 It would seem that the thought of being “judged according to works” requires that God’s grace must be denied.
 In other words, to say that [more]

 Understanding the Bible can be difficult.
 For many centuries, the Catholic Church taught that the Bible could only be understood by an ordained priest.
 In modern times, people like N.T.
 Wright and other well-credentialed theologians are [more]

 The Roman soldier’s gladius was a double-edged sword used for stabbing and slashing.
 It was highly effective in its day.
 The metaphor describing God’s word as a double-edged sword is made several times in Scripture.
 Some [more]

 Jesus’ mission is something that can be confused with His actions.
 What Jesus came to this world to do (Jesus’ mission) and what he did (Jesus’ activities) are not necessarily the same thing.
 For example, one of the things [more]

 Whether or not the Bible is the complete revelation of God has profound implications on Christianity today.
 If the Bible isn’t the complete revelation of God, then the door remains open to “other” revelation.

 If the message of God’s word is mankind’s redemption and salvation, shouldn’t it include information about what saves you?
 This is a really BIG question with an eternally-weighted answer.
 Unfortunately, we can find lots of different answers out there [more]

 The word Bible is from the Greek and Latin meaning “book” or “books”.
-The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) and might also be referred to as the [more]
+The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) that together might also be referred to as [more]

 Connect with us if you would like to discuss any of the content on this site or would like to contribute.
 Periodically, we also host a virtual Bible question discussion aimed at refining and improving questions already published.